Smooth Bilevel Programming for Sparse Regularization

-IRLS methods are however quite slow because the resulting minimization problem is poorly conditioned.
+\paragraph{Variable projection/reduced gradient approaches} IRLS methods are quite slow because the resulting minimization problem is poorly conditioned.
 Adding the smoothing term $\frac{\epsilon}{2}\sum_g \eta_g^{-1}$ only partly alleviates this, and also breaks the sparsity enforcing property of the regularizer $R$.
 We avoid both issues in~\eqref{eq:intro_noncvx} by solving a ``reduced'' problem which is much better conditioned and smooth.
 This idea of solving a bi-variate problem by re-casting it as a bilevel program is classical, we refer in particular to~\cite[Chap.
 10]{rockafellar2009variational} for some general theoretical results on reduced gradients, and also Danskin's theorem (although this is restricted to the convex setting) in~\cite{bertsekas1997nonlinear}.
-Our formulation falls directly into the framework of variable projection \cite{ruhe1980algorithms,golub2003separable}, introduced initially for solving nonlinear least squares problems.
-Properties and advantages of variable projection have been studied in \cite{ruhe1980algorithms}.
-Nonsmooth variable projection is studied in \cite{van2016non}, although this work is in the classical setting of variable projection due to our smooth reparametrization.
-Reduced gradients have also been associated with the quadratic variational formulation in several works \cite{bach2011optimization,pong2010trace,rakotomamonjy2008simplemkl}.
+Our formulation falls directly into the framework of variable projection \citep{ruhe1980algorithms,golub2003separable}, introduced initially for solving nonlinear least squares problems.
+Properties and advantages of variable projection have been studied in \cite{ruhe1980algorithms}, we refer also to \cite{hong2017revisiting,zach2018descending} for more recent studies.
+Nonsmooth variable projection is studied in \cite{van2016non}, although the present work is in the classical setting of variable projection due to our smooth reparametrization.
+Reduced gradients have also been associated with the quadratic variational formulation in several works \citep{bach2011optimization,pong2010trace,rakotomamonjy2008simplemkl}.
 The idea is to apply descent methods over $g(\eta) = \min_\beta R_0(\eta,\beta)+\frac12 \norm{X\beta - y}_2^2$.
 Although the function over $\eta$ and $\beta$ is discontinuous, the function $g$ over $\eta$ is smooth and one can apply first order methods, such as proximal gradient descent to minimise $g$ under positivity constraints.
 While quasi-Newton methods can be applied in this setting with bound constraints, we show in Section \ref{sec:numerics_lasso} that this approach is typically less effective than our nonconvex bilevel approach.
-In the setting of the trace norm, the optimisation problem is constrained on the set of positive semidefinite matrices, so one is restricted to using first order methods.
+In the setting of the trace norm, the optimisation problem is constrained on the set of positive semidefinite matrices, so one is restricted to using first order methods \citep{pong2010trace}.